 The one-standard-deviation bounds should enclose about 2/3 of the observed values if the variations are normally distributed, and that is the case here.
 To account for this scatter, deterministic hazard analyses sometimes specify a "mean plus one standard deviation" response spectra, but even that will be exceeded 16% of the time2.
-Because the scatter is normally distributed, there is no theoretical upper bound on the amplitude of ground motion that might be produced at a given magnitude and distance3.
+The normal distribution for scatter implies that there is no theoretical upper bound on the amplitude of ground motion that might be produced at a given magnitude and distance3.